Rydklvr/homepage/content/posts/0006-historical-last-fm-data/download-all-your-historical-last-fm-date.md

 With that it mind, I set out to download all my historical Last.fm data, but it turns out there's no way to do so.
 Foiled!
 Except their API doesn't seem to care so much, so let's use that.

+We'll also use `matplotlib` to generate a bar graph with artists on the x axis and scrobbles on the y axis.

 The full code for this is available on [GitHub](https://github.com/mathieuhendey/lastfm_downloader), and I suggest